Nicole Henwood M.D., President and CEO

 Dr. Henwood is the mother of A.J.
 Henwood (age 7), a vibrant and loving child who was diagnosed in early 2018 with NF2.
 She is a physician and did work during her college years at the University of Pennsylvania’s Institute of Human Gene Therapy.
 Dr. Henwood has chosen to use her background to find a treatment for her son and others affected with NF2.
 She graduated Summa Cum Laude in 2000 with a degree in Biology from the University of Pennsylvania where she was selected for Phi Beta Kappa.
 She attended Weill Cornell Medical College where she received her M.D. in 2006, and she completed a residency in Anesthesiology in 2010 at the Hospital of the University of Pennsylvania.

-Elizabeth Henwood, Treasurer and Secretary
+Elizabeth Henwood, Secretary

 Elizabeth “Penny” Henwood is A.J.’s grandmother and shares Nicole’s vision of finding a treatment for NF2.
 She enjoys giving back to the community and has particular interest in the NF2 cause.
 She is a public notary and has extensive organizational and office management experience.